TRISTAN-ORF/TIS_transformer/README.md

 For smaller data sets, check out [![Streamlit App](https://static.streamlit.io/badges/streamlit_badge_black_white.svg)](http://localhost:8550/TIS_Transformer_Tool) to apply TIS Transformer without installation.

-For more advanced options regarding the tool, such as the ability to train models on new species, see the [transcript transformer](https://github.com/TRISTAN-ORF/transcript_transformer) package.

 ### Installation

 `pytorch` needs to be separately [installed by the user](https://pytorch.org/get-started/locally/).
 GPU/CUDA support is not required.